 This program enables highly qualified students to pursue doctoral study directly from a bachelor's degree program in nursing.
-Students may complete an MS on route to the PhD or complete an MSN (nurse practitioner option) concurrently with the PhD.
-The latter option is termed the BSN to PhD with Concurrent MSN.
+Students may complete the M.S. pathway program on route to the Ph.D. or complete an M.S.N. (nurse practitioner option) concurrently with the Ph.D.
+The latter option is termed the B.S.N. to Ph.D. with Concurrent M.S.N.